billthefarmer/c-melodeon/Readme.txt

 Use the makefile with Mingw or Cygwin GCC, or use a Microsoft C compiler to build.
 There are no resources, as the Mingw tools don't appear to suppost them.
-The manifest can be built into the application using Microsolt tools.
-The manifest file enables the use of new style tools, but the application works fine without.
+The manifest can be built into the application using Microsoft tools.
+The manifest file enables the use of new style Windows tools, but the application works fine without.